 Look, the car insurance provider wants to provide coverage and be fair, but they’re probably not going to cover you if you’re using his car on a regular basis.
 In a case like this, you would probably be considered a regular driver, which means you should be added to the insurance policy.

 Last but not least, you’ve got to be clear about why you’re using your friend’s car.
 If you’re using the car for business reasons, like hauling around lawnmowers for your lawn-mowing business, you’ll have to make sure the car is covered under a business or commercial auto insurance policy.
 Personal auto insurance policies usually don’t cover anyone who’s carrying out business with their cars.

 Car insurance policies have long lists of actions and circumstances and definitions that are not covered, so be sure you check and see what’s covered before you take out your friend’s car.

 If A Borrowed Car Is In An Accident, Whose Insurance Provider Will Pay?

-What happens if a friend borrows you vehicle and gets into an accident?
-It’s a question many of us have growing up.
+What happens if a friend borrows your vehicle and gets into an accident?
+It’s a question many of us have while growing up.
 We all let our friends use our cars from time to time when we’re in high school or college.
 As we get older, we might loan our car to a relative or friend.
 We might have a designated driver for those nights when we get a little too sauced out at the club.